ThomasKaiser/sbc-bench/README.md

 ### [cpuminer](https://github.com/tkinjo1985/cpuminer-multi.git)

-This is the most demanding benchmark of all and pretty efficient to check for appropriate heat dissipation and even instabilities under load.
+This is the most demanding benchmark of the four and pretty efficient to check for appropriate heat dissipation and even instabilities under load.
 It makes heavy use of NEON optimizations therefore generating more heat than unoptimized 'standard' code.

 Heavy NEON optimizations aren't really common and therefore this test is optional.
 Unless you execute `sbc-bench neon` it will be skipped since results can be misleading.
 So consider this being a load generator to check whether your board will start to throttle or becomes unstable but take the benchmark numbers with a grain of salt unless you're a programmer and know what [NEON](https://en.wikipedia.org/wiki/ARM_architecture#Advanced_SIMD_(NEON)) really is and whether your application can make use of.